google/mesop/docs/guides/deployment.md

 ### View deployed app

-Congratulations, uou should now be able to view your app on Hugging Face Spaces.
+Congratulations!
+You should now be able to view your app on Hugging Face Spaces.

 The URL should be something like this: